Saudi Crown Prince MBS says Israel normalisation getting ‘closer’

 US officials have privately touted the potential benefits of a regional mega-deal, which would be a foreign policy win as Biden seeks re-election in November 2024.

-MBS also said that if Iran got obtained a nuclear weapon, Saudi Arabia would “have to get one”.
+MBS also said that if Iran obtained a nuclear weapon, Saudi Arabia would “have to get one”.

 Saudi Arabia, along with Israel, has long been an adversary of Iran, but relations have improved since Riyadh and Tehran agreed to restore diplomatic relations in March.